tagion/tagion/docs/gov/archive.md

 As of May 2025, everything current is published on the different pages of the tech and governance documentation on this site, see top menu to start navigating.

-The only document to persist unchanged and published as an PDF is the [Tagion Manifesto](https://www.tagion.org/resources/tagion-manifesto.pdf).
+The only document to persist unchanged and published as an PDF is the [Tagion Manifesto](https://www.tagion.org/resources/tagion-manifesto.pdf) of January 2025.

 ## Pantent Documents